spyderkam/string-manipulator/README.md

 Here, applying `finder(word)[0]` will return the number of times `word` appears in `input_text` and `finder(word)[1]` will return the starting positions of the first charachter of `word` in `input_text`. <br>

 ## Dividing Large Files Into Smaller Files
-The `create_smaller_files` method of the `Text` class divides the input file into a desired amount of smaller files potentially plus one depending on the input file.
+The `create_smaller_files` method of the `Text` class divides the input file into a desired amount of smaller files.
 It can make the output files into any desired extension.

 ```
 with open("big.txt", "r") as f: